leapingio/leaping/README.md

 ``
 By default, pytest automatically discovers all the python tests within your project and runs them.
 Once the test has been run, a CLI will open allowing you to interact with the debugger.

+When pytest starts up, you will be prompted to select a model.
+Right now, we support both Ollama and GPT-4.

 # Features